mkottala9-arch/eks-observable-platform/README.md

 # EKS Observable Platform

-An Amazon EKS-based Kubernetes reliability and observability platform that demonstrates how workloads behave during real failures.
+An Amazon EKS-based Kubernetes reliability and observability platform that demonstrates how workloads behave under real failure conditions.

-The platform runs the podinfo application behind an AWS Application Load Balancer, applies Kubernetes resource guardrails, generates traffic with k6, and uses Prometheus, Grafana, Alertmanager, Loki, and Promtail to observe infrastructure, container, Kubernetes, and application behaviour.
+The platform runs the `podinfo` application behind an AWS Application Load Balancer, applies Kubernetes resource guardrails, generates traffic with k6, and uses Prometheus, Grafana, Alertmanager, Loki, and Promtail to provide visibility across infrastructure, containers, Kubernetes resources, and application behaviour.

-The tests cover memory exhaustion, repeated container restarts, HTTP errors from pods that still appear healthy, and worker-node drain while traffic continues, showing how metrics, logs, events, dashboards, and alerts work together during troubleshooting.
+The tests cover memory exhaustion, repeated container restarts, HTTP errors from pods that continue to appear healthy, and worker-node drain while traffic remains active.
+Together, they demonstrate how resource guardrails, metrics, logs, events, dashboards, and alerts help contain failures and support detection, investigation, and recovery.

 ## Project Goals